-During the years ended December 31, 2022, 2021 and 2020, the Partnership recorded total assets of \$1.38 billion, \$8.58 billion and \$12 million, respectively, in connection with business combinations.
+During the years ended December 31, 2023, 2022 and 2021, the Partnership recorded total assets of \$9.71 billion, \$1.38 billion and \$8.58 billion, respectively, in connection with business combinations.

-During the years ended December 31, 2022, 2021 and 2020, the Partnership recorded impairments totaling \$386 million, \$21 million and \$3.01 billion, respectively, including \$129 million in impairments in unconsolidated affiliates in 2020, and \$5 million and \$66 million of long-lived asset impairments in 2021 and 2020, respectively.
-Additional information on the impairments recorded during these periods is available in "Item 8.
+During the years ended December 31, 2023, 2022 and 2021, the Partnership recorded impairments totaling \$12 million, \$386 million and \$21 million, respectively.
+Additional information on the impairments recorded during these periods is available in Note 2 to our consolidated financial statements included in "Item 8.
 Financial Statements and Supplementary Data."

-Management does not believe that any of the Partnership's goodwill balances, long-lived assets or investments in unconsolidated affiliates is currently at significant risk of a material impairment; however, of the \$2.57 billion of goodwill on the Partnership's consolidated balance sheet as of December 31, 2022, approximately \$368 million is recorded in reporting units for which the estimated fair value exceeded the carrying value by less than 20% in the most recent quantitative test.
+Management does not believe that any of the Partnership's goodwill balances, long-lived assets or investments in unconsolidated affiliates is currently at significant risk of a material impairment; however, of the \$4.02 billion of goodwill on the Partnership's consolidated balance sheet as of December 31, 2023, approximately \$368 million is recorded in reporting units for which the estimated fair value exceeded the carrying value by approximately 20% or less in the most recent quantitative test.

 Estimated Useful Lives of Long-Lived Assets.
-Depreciation and amortization of long-lived assets is provided using the straight-line method based on their estimated useful lives.
+Depreciation and amortization of long-lived assets is provided using the straightline method based on their estimated useful lives.
 Changes in the estimated useful lives of the assets could have a material effect on our results of operation.
 The Partnership's results of operations have not been significantly impacted by changes in the estimated useful lives of our long-lived assets during the periods presented, and we do not anticipate any such significant changes in the future.
 However, changes in facts and circumstances could cause us to change the estimated useful lives of the assets, which could significantly impact the Partnership's results of operations.
-Additional information on our accounting policies and the estimated useful lives associated with our long-lived assets is available in "Item 8.
+Additional information on our accounting policies and the estimated useful lives associated with our long-lived assets is available in Note 2 to our consolidated financial statements in "Item 8.
 Financial Statements and Supplementary Data."

 Legal and Regulatory Matters.
 We are subject to litigation and regulatory proceedings as a result of our business operations and transactions.
 We utilize both internal and external counsel in evaluating our potential exposure to adverse outcomes from claims, orders, judgments or settlements.
 To the extent that actual outcomes differ from our estimates, or additional facts and circumstances cause us to revise our estimates, our earnings will be affected.
 We expense legal costs as incurred, and all recorded legal liabilities are revised, as required, as better information becomes available to us.
 The factors we consider when recording an accrual for contingencies include, among others: (i) the opinions and views of our legal counsel; (ii) our previous experience; and (iii) the decision of our management as to how we intend to respond to the complaints.
-As of December 31, 2022 and 2021, accruals of \$200 million and \$144 million, respectively, were reflected in our consolidated balance sheets related to these contingent obligations.
+As of December 31, 2023 and 2022, accruals of \$285 million and \$200 million, respectively, were reflected in our consolidated balance sheets related to these contingent obligations.

 For more information on our litigation and contingencies, see Note 11 to our consolidated financial statements included in "Item 8.
-Financial Statements and Supplementary Data" in this report.
+Financial Statements and Supplementary Data" in this annual report.